tripleee/SmokeDetector-wiki/Rooms-configuration.md

 ### File structure

-The file is a yaml/yml markdown file which contains the following structure:
+The file is a yaml/yml markdown file which has 3 sections, one for each chat domain:
+* stackexchange.com
+* meta.stackexchange.com
+* stackoverflow.com

+Each section contains the following structure:

 ```<chat host>:
   <room id>:
     commands: true/false,
+    watcher: true/false,
     msg_types:
       - <role string...>
       - ...